Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Further Analysis

 \begin{assumption} In each decision stage, the consumer's reference distribution is determined by her initial belief, which is her belief established at the beginning of the advance-purchase stage. \end{assumption}

-As Lemma \ref{lemma:pref_agree_under_same_reference} will illustrate, this assumption, widely adopted in applied research, serves as a foundation for the use of \cite{kHoszegi2006model}'s one-stage model to carry out a ``static analysis'' of dynamic decision-making problems.\footnote{Owing to its parsimony, the static analysis has been widely adopted, including works by \cite{herweg2013newsvendor,heidhues2014sales,herweg2015loss,karle2020selling,herweg2010binary,herweg2013flatrate}. }\footnote{A relevant example is the work of \cite{karle2020selling}, who similarly explore the role of loss aversion in advance-purchasing problems, with particular emphasis on the impact of consumer information in the advance-purchase stage on market performance under monopolistic and duopolistic conditions.}
+As Lemma \ref{lemma:pref_agree_under_same_reference} will illustrate, this assumption, widely adopted in applied research, serves as a basis for applying \cite{kHoszegi2006model}'s one-stage model to conduct a ``static analysis'' in dynamic decision-making problems.\footnote{Owing to its parsimony, the static analysis has been widely adopted, including works by \cite{herweg2013newsvendor,heidhues2014sales,herweg2015loss,karle2020selling,herweg2010binary,herweg2013flatrate}. }\footnote{A relevant example is the work of \cite{karle2020selling}, who similarly explore the role of loss aversion in advance-purchasing problems, with particular emphasis on the impact of consumer information in the early stage on market performance under monopolistic and duopolistic conditions.}

-Under Assumption \ref{assu:initial_belief}, the reference distribution of the consumer in the second stage ($T_2$-consumer) is inherited from the previous stage, aligning with the first-stage ($T_1$-consumer) reference.
-It indicates that the $T_2$-consumer's reference distribution does not update in response to the realized value of $\omega$ and is determined by the $T_1$-consumer's plan, since this plan forms part of her beliefs.
-This is captured mathematically in the consumer's expected utility of choosing an action, $a_c\in A_c(h)$:
+Under Assumption \ref{assu:initial_belief}, the $T_2$-consumer's reference distribution is inherited from the $T_1$-consumer and remains unchanged, even after the value of $\omega$ is realized.
+Thus, it is shaped by the $T_1$-consumer's plan, as the plan forms part of her initial beliefs.
+This is mathematically represented in the consumer's expected utility for choosing an action, $a_c\in A_c(h)$:

-The property that the consumer's current reference distribution is constructed by her conditional belief at the advance-purchase stage now is reflected by the second argument of this function, $\alpha_c(\cdot|\Bar{h})$, rather than the current conditional belief $\alpha_c(\cdot|h)$.
+The property that the consumer's current-stage reference distribution is constructed by her conditional belief at the advance-purchase stage now is reflected by the second argument of this function, $\alpha_c(\cdot|\Bar{h})$, rather than the recent conditional belief $\alpha_c(\cdot|h)$.
 Here, the node $\Bar{h}$ denotes the corresponding node in $T_1$ that satisfies (i) $\Bar{h}=h$ if the on-focus node $h$ is in $T_1$ and (ii) $\Bar{h}\in T_1: \Bar{h}\prec h$ if $h\in T_2$.
 For instance, given a node $h=((p'_1,p'_2), wait, H)$ in $T_2$, the corresponding reference distribution is determined by the conditional belief $\alpha_c(\cdot|\Bar{h})$ at $\Bar{h}=(p'_1,p'_2)$.
-This function coincident with Equation \eqref{eq:U_function} at $h\in T_1$, and differs from it at $h\in T_2$.
-Given this expected utility, the $T_2$ consumer would experience greater losses if she deviated from the $T_1$ consumer's plan, which determines the $T_2$ reference distribution.
+This function coincides with \eqref{eq:U_function} at $h\in T_1$, and differs from it at $h\in T_2$.
+Given this expected utility, the $T_2$-consumer would suffer losses if her sub-plan diverges from the $T_1$-consumer's plan, which determines the $T_2$ reference distribution.

 The following lemma formally establishes that Assumption \ref{assu:initial_belief} allows a ``static analysis'' on dynamic decision problems.
 For convenience, the expected utility at $h$ is denoted by $\mathbb{E}_{\alpha_c}\left[\tilde{u}_c|h\right] := \sum_{a'_c\in A_c(h)}\alpha_c(a'_c|h)\cdot \Tilde{u}_{c,h}(a_c,\alpha'_c(\cdot|\Bar{h}))$.